francescocastiglione/Luce-Notturna-Alexa-Skill/README.md

 ## Instructions
 In the Alexa Developer Console, after creating the skill from scratch, in the Build section, go to Intents - JSON Editor and paste the code found in the "interactionModels/custom/it-IT.json" file.
 In the Code section, update the files with the code present in the "lambda" folder.
+Now click on "S3 Storage" and uploads the files in the "audio" folder.
 Now you can test your skill in the Test section (activate it, if deactivated).

 ## Contact Information